-All indications are that 2013 will be another year of exponential growth for online marketing.
+All indications are that each year will be another year of exponential growth for online marketing.
 Start the year with a commitment to add rich content and consistent sharing of that content to your current strategy.
 Here are 5 tips that will sharpen your online marketing focus:

 Create your content library

 Content is your online marketing starting point.
 Without content, you can’t create a customer base online.
 The trick is to have rich content that people will read, and then to be able to store it somewhere that is easy to access–your content library.

 To create content, use the Twitter principles: You want online engagement with people who can become customers or business partners.
 But your “conversations” with them can’t be all a hard-sell, or they’ll disengage.
 Online communities want to work and converse with people they like and trust.

 So think of your content as multi-tiered: You can share personal experiences that relate to your business.
 You can browse the web and find choice nuggets created by others that will resonate with your target audience.
 You can comment on industry trends or breaking news related to your business.
 And you can promote your products or services, and those of your strategic partners, which they will appreciate.

 Before you launch your new, aggressive online marketing plan, have enough material in your library so you can switch your focus to sharing it rather than having to constantly create new material.
 And make sure you’re covering all those topic area bases so that potential customers come to see you as a person, not just a marketing machine.

 You’ve upgraded your online content and it’s ready to be shared.
 Now, use it efficiently.
 Online marketing works best when you set some boundaries around who you want to market to and how you want to reach them.
 If you’re selling a better bike helmet for kids, you’re not very interested in email blasts to defense subcontractors.

 Rather, you may want to target mommy bloggers and online bike retail shops.
 If your service has a defined local focus, set up your search engine optimization on your site to maximize the turf you’re targeting.